Legend Robert Mudge

 Inventor | 2015 INDUCTEE

 Rob Mudge was born in Hot Springs, South Dakota, in 1954.
 He moved around a bit with his family and finally settled in Rapid City when he was 10 years old.
 He finished high school there in 1972 and went to college at South Dakota School of Mines & Technology in Rapid City to learn about making and fixing metals.
 He earned degrees in Metallurgical Engineering.
+After graduating, Robert worked in the Metallurgical Engineering industry for three years, traveling all over the United States.

 The Story of RPM Innovations.
 Watch the Legacy Interview below!